olaf-cichocki/image-browser/README.md

 * Add proper API calls and error handling
 * Increase support for older browsers
 * Move CSS to BIO
-* Find a way to use srcset with react-cloudinary(!)
-* Create react-cloudinary Typescript types declaration
 * Replace simple gray background with some nice svg for Placeholder
 * Add loading indicators
 * Clean up the code a little